-Liquidation.com buys and consigns returned merchandise from large and small sellers and auctions it off via their Liquidation.com marketplace.
-Liquidation.com owns several warehouses across the country that house their inventory.
-More often than not, the product comes directly from one of those warehouses.
-However, on occasion, the products may come from an individual seller directly.
+Liquidation.com buys and consigns returned merchandise from large and small sellers and auctions it off via its Liquidation.com marketplace.
+More often than not, the product comes from one of several warehouses across the country that Liquidation.com stores inventory in.
+However, on occasion, the products may come from an individual seller directly so be sure to check the fine print.
 Buyers are not required to have a resale certificate or tax ID number.
 Quantities vary from auction to auction and can be as small as single unit auctions.
-The sellers on the marketplace are anonymous and Liquidation.com never connects buyer and seller directly in a way that would allow them to establish a direct relationship.
+Keep in mind, the sellers on the marketplace are typically anonymous and Liquidation.com never connects buyer and seller directly in a way that would allow them to establish a direct relationship.

 TopTenWholesale.com is a search engine that enables buyers to connect with suppliers and gives access to millions of products.
 This can be risky because buyers never know how accurate the descriptions of products may be or how reliable the vendor is as far as shipping, payment, and item condition are concerned.
 Wholesaling is generally not available to the standard consumer.
 The wholesale price is usually fixed, and the amount of products can vary substantially.
 Wholesalers frequently purchase large liquidation bulk lots from large liquidators, break those lots apart, then repack and redistribute them in smaller lots to smaller retailers and resellers at higher prices.

 AliExpress is one of the trade platforms created by Alibaba Group, a China-based company.
 Alibaba has created three trade platforms, enabling millions of buyers and suppliers to connect around the world and do business online.
 Alibaba is for importers and exporters, while AliExpress is the global site geared towards smaller buyers looking to buy smaller quantities combined with fast shipping.
 While this is an international site, it is also another wholesale distribution site.
 This means the prices are usually fixed, and the amount of product can vary substantially.